shaefelinger/codepedia/src/JS4web/browser events.md

 - `click`
 - `wheel`
 - `mousedown` event is fired when the user presses a mouse button down.
-This is different from a `click` event because `mousedown` doesn’t need the mouse button to be released to fire.
+This is different from a `click` event because `mousedown` doesn’t need the mouse button to be released
 - The `mouseup` event is fired when the user releases the mouse button
 - `mouseover` event is fired when the mouse enters the content of an element.
 - `mouseout` event is fired when the mouse leaves an element.